EQUESTRIAN VOLUNTEERS

 Please wear full-length pants or jeans and closed-toed shoes.
 No shorts, cropped pants, sandals or flip flops!

-As you drive into the Ivey Ranch Park Assoc. facility, continue straight (pass Canine Companions on your right).
-You will soon see an arena and barn on your right.
-This is where we will meet up.
+As you drive into the Ivey Ranch Park Assoc. facility, continue straight (pass Canine Companions on your right), you will soon see an arena and barn on your right (this is where we will meet).
+The parking spaces closest to the check-in area fill up quickly so please allow yourself plenty of time to park and walk over to the check-in area before 1pm.
+Park in designated parking spaces only.
+Do not park in fire lanes or in Canine Companions for Independence’s parking lot.

 About Our Opportunities